-Specifically, prior to Tax Day (April 15) 2021, the Biden administration will announce its proposal for fairer and more efficient tax enforcement.
+Specifically, prior to Tax Day (April 15) 2021, the Biden administration should announce its proposal for fairer and more efficient tax enforcement.
 Among the elements:

-- A general dedication to rebuilding the IRS by substantially increasing its funding and hiring and refocusing audit resources.
+- Rebuilding the IRS by substantially increasing its funding and hiring to historic levels and refocusing audit resources.

 - Announcing a budget request to Congress that would achieve those goals.

-Joe Biden believes in honest politicians, transparent governance, and the voters’ right to know.
-That’s why he’s released the last 21 years of his tax returns.
-On Day One, as part of broader legislation to create greater openness and transparency in government, he will propose requiring presidents, vice presidents and major-party candidates for those positions to disclose 10 years of their most recent tax returns, including their business tax returns, to the Federal Election Commission, which would then make the returns publicly available.
-These requirements were included in H.R.
+During the campaign, President-elect Biden demonstrated his belief in honest politics, transparent governance, and the voters’ right to know by releasing the last 21 years of his tax returns.
+On Day One, as part of broader legislation to create greater openness and transparency in government, President Biden should include a requirement that presidents, vice presidents and major-party candidates for those positions submit to the Federal Election Commission 10 years of their most recent tax returns (including business tax returns).
+The Commission would make the returns publicly available.
+This reform was included in H.R.
 1, the For the People Act of 2019, which was passed by the House of Representatives in 2019.

-- Require Increased Disclosure by any Special Interest Seeking to Lobby the IRS, Treasury, or Other Executive Branch Office (including the White House) for Tax Relief.
-(Maybe include as part of a broader democracy/good government agenda.)
+- Require Increased Disclosure by Any Special Interest Seeking to Lobby the IRS, Treasury, or Other Executive Branch Office (including the White House) for Tax Relief.

-The IRS, Treasury, and other Executive Branch offices, such as the Office of Information and Regulatory Affairs and the Council of Economic Advisers, are regularly lobbied by special interests seeking tax relief, special tax treatment or some other type of tax benefit that may collectively cost taxpayers billions of dollars in tax revenues.
-In addition, the true parties in interest may be hidden behind a trade association, lobbying group, or tax-exempt organization that has agreed to lead the lobbying effort.
+The IRS, Treasury, and other Executive Branch offices—such as the Office of Information and Regulatory Affairs and the Council of Economic Advisers—are regularly lobbied by special interests seeking tax relief, special tax treatment or some other type of tax benefit that may collectively cost taxpayers billions of dollars in revenues.
+In addition, the actual beneficiaries of these special breaks—the so-called “true parties in interest”—may be hidden behind a trade association, lobbying group, or tax-exempt organization that has agreed to lead the lobbying effort.

-To restore trust in government, like the U.S. House of Representatives that requires submission of a Truth-in-Testimony form before a party can testify before a committee, the Executive Branch should require a Truth-in-Lobbying disclosure form before any person can discuss, suggest, or submit a proposal for tax relief or special tax treatment to the IRS, Treasury, or other Executive Branch office (including the White House).
-That form, which would have to be submitted in advance of a meeting or in connection with a written comment on a proposed change to the tax code, would have to disclose the person’s potential stake in the tax proposal and it should be posted on an easily accessible part of an agency’s website.
+The U.S. House of Representatives requires submission of a Truth-in-Testimony form before a party can testify before a committee to ensure Congress and the public know who is actually offering policy recommendations.
+The Executive Branch should require a Truth-in-Lobbying disclosure form before any party can discuss, suggest, or submit a proposal for tax relief or special tax treatment to the IRS, Treasury, or other Executive Branch office (including the White House).
+The party would have to submit the form in advance of a meeting or in connection with a written comment on a proposed change to the tax code, disclosing any potential personal stake in the policy under discussion.
+These disclosures should be posted on an easily accessible part of an agency’s website.

 An individual, corporation, or other entity recommending the tax proposal would be required to disclose:

-- How that person would benefit from the proposal; and
+- How that person, or the people they represent, would benefit from the proposal; and

 - Provide a dollar estimate for each such person’s potential tax savings from the proposal using the following brackets: Under $10,000; $10,000 – $100,000; $100,000 – $500,000; $500,000 – $2,500,000; $2,500,000 – $10,000,000; $10,000,000 – $100,000,000; $100,000,000 – $1 billion; over $1 billion.